-Yet demographics show that for many, there’s little time to waste.
-Baby boomers (born between 1946 and 1964) still own nearly half of all privately held U.S. businesses, and 60% of owners surveyed expect to sell their businesses within the next decade, according to Project Equity§.
+And demographics show that for many, there’s little time to waste.
+Baby boomers (born between 1946 and 1964) still own about 40% of small businesses or franchises‡, and 60% of owners surveyed expect to sell their businesses within the next decade§.

-All the more reason to get going now and find experts to help along the way.
+All the more reason to get going now and find experienced professionals to help along the way.

 Business valuation: what's your company really worth?

 Having a clear understanding of the value of your business is vital, and not just when selling to a third party.
-You will also need to know the value in order to plan your estate, consider a merger with another company, or in case of divorce or other major life event.
+And getting an objective business valuation can challenge an owner’s own beliefs about their business.
+You’ll also need to know the value in order to plan your estate, consider a merger with another company, or in case of divorce or other major life event.

-Long before you exit the company, proper valuation can be a vital business-planning tool, Griffith notes.
-Yet studies suggest too many owners rely on guesswork.
+Long before you exit the company, proper valuation can be a vital business-planning tool, yet studies suggest too many owners rely on guesswork.

-Without proper valuation, owners may develop outsized expectations.
+Owners may think they have a good idea of what their company is worth, but its value is only what someone else is willing to pay.
+Without accurate valuation, owners may develop outsized expectations.
 Conversely, they might underestimate what their company is worth, potentially costing them a sizeable amount in a sale, or even generating rancor in the family.

-For example, one owner gave his hard-working grandson what he thought was a modest, five percent stake in the company, only to learn through a subsequent evaluation—the first in decades—that five percent was worth millions.
+One owner I worked with gave his hard-working grandson what he thought was a modest, 5% stake in the company, only to learn through a subsequent evaluation—the first in decades—that 5% was worth millions.

-Not only did it greatly complicate the owner’s gift taxes, it backfired from an emotional standpoint, Griffith recalls.
+Not only did it greatly complicate the owner’s gift taxes, but it also backfired from an emotional standpoint.
 When other family members objected, the grandson came to resent the well-meaning gift and even considered leaving the company.

 Asset-rich and cash-poor: liquidity considerations

-Even for companies with considerable assets and loyal customers, lack of liquidity can prevent a seamless transition.
-Handing the business down within the family presents other issues. “
+Even for companies with considerable assets and loyal customers, lack of liquidity can prevent a seamless transition, and handing the business down within the family presents other issues.

-If the business is worth $60 million, coming up with the cash to buy you out may be a lot harder for your kids in their 30s than it would be for a third-party buyer,” Griffith says.
+If the business is worth $60 million, coming up with the cash to buy you out may be a lot harder for your kids in their 30s than it would be for a third-party buyer.

 A cash-flow crisis could threaten the business.
 Depending on your situation, transferring interest in the business over time, through trusts, or through outright gifts of voting and non-voting shares, could help lower the burden on the next generation to buy the company.

 Liquidity concerns could also threaten the next generation’s ability to keep the business going.
-If you’ve been relying on, say, a $2 million line of credit, you can’t assume that your heirs will automatically have access to that same level of funding, Griffith notes. “
+If you’ve been relying on, say, a $2 million line of credit, you can’t assume that your heirs will automatically have access to that same level of funding.

 Now may be the time for a careful review of your company’s overall approach to liquidity management, including your operating accounts, your working capital, and your strategic cash.